MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 - Apply a default label

-- Prompt users for justification if they chose a label with a lower classification level
+- Prompt users for justification if they chose a label with a lower classification level or remove a label

 - Mandate that all documents and emails have a label